How much are your fees for therapy sessions?

 We use a play-based approach as we believe a child must have fun and be engaged in order to learn.
-We have many toys at HeadStart, such as puzzles and games.
+We have many toys and materials at HeadStart, such as cars, play dough, kinetic sand, boardgames, and water-based toys!
 Materials are chosen and used based on your child’s motivation and learning needs.
-If an oral placement therapy approach is used, Talktools may also be used.

 If your child is not developing at an age-appropriate level, please contact us.
 Some milestones to look out for at various ages can be found here.
 Seeking help early can help provide your child with the adequate support required as he/she grows up.

 What qualifications do your therapists have?